gravitee-io/gravitee-platform-docs/docs/ee/installation.md

 Gravitee [Cockpit](https://www.gravitee.io/platform/cockpit) is a centralized, multi-environment tool for managing all your Gravitee API Management and Access Management installations in a single place.

-After version 3.15.0, Gravitee Cloud became a SaaS product, meaning that you do not need to install it as a self-hosted solution anymore.
-You can [register](https://cockpit.gravitee.io/register) and use Gravitee Cloud for free as part of the Community Edition, enabling you to also access a full, time-limited, EE-grade API Management trial (with Alert Engine included), manage Gravitee environments and installations, and design APIs with the Gravitee API Designer also included in the trial.
+After version 3.15.0, Gravitee Cockpit became a SaaS product, meaning that you do not need to install it as a self-hosted solution anymore.
+You can [register](https://cockpit.gravitee.io/register) and use Gravitee Cockpit for free as part of the Community Edition, enabling you to also access a full, time-limited, EE-grade API Management trial (with Alert Engine included), manage Gravitee environments and installations, and design APIs with the Gravitee API Designer also included in the trial.

-When used for free, Gravitee Cloud has a limitation of up to two environments per user.
-However, you can [upgrade](https://www.gravitee.io/contact-us) to a [paid Enterprise Edition plan](https://www.gravitee.io/pricing) to unlock more environments and use Gravitee Cloud as an Enterprise-grade tool for production.
+When used for free, Gravitee Cockpit has a limitation of up to two environments per user.
+However, you can [upgrade](https://www.gravitee.io/contact-us) to a [paid Enterprise Edition plan](https://www.gravitee.io/pricing) to unlock more environments and use Gravitee Cockpit as an Enterprise-grade tool for production.

-!!! info "Older, self-hosted Gravitee Cloud versions"
+!!! info "Older, self-hosted Gravitee Cockpit versions"
-    While this is not recommended, you can still install an older version of Gravitee Cloud (3.15.0 and below) as a self-hosted instance - see the legacy [Gravitee Cloud installation guide](https://docs.gravitee.io/cockpit/3.x/cockpit_installguide_introduction.html) for details.
+    While this is not recommended, you can still install an older version of Gravitee Cockpit (3.15.0 and below) as a self-hosted instance - see the legacy [Gravitee Cockpit installation guide](https://docs.gravitee.io/cockpit/3.x/cockpit_installguide_introduction.html) for details.

 ## API Designer

 Gravitee [API Designer](https://www.gravitee.io/platform/api-designer) is free to use with the Community Edition, with a limitation of one active design at any given time.
 [Contact us](https://www.gravitee.io/contact-us) if you need to remove this limitation by upgrading to a [paid Enterprise Edition plan](https://www.gravitee.io/pricing).

-To try Gravitee API Designer, sign up for a Gravitee Cloud trial [here](https://cockpit.gravitee.io/register) - API Designer is part of the trial.
+To try Gravitee API Designer, sign up for a Gravitee Cockpit trial [here](https://cockpit.gravitee.io/register) - API Designer is part of the trial.